Taking the train in Indonesia

 Ketapang ferry terminal Ketapang ferry ticket office

 2. Walk 150m directly away from Ketapang station down the station approach road, turn right onto the main road and walk another 150m.
 The ferry terminal is on your left on the far side of the road (pictured above left), see it on Google Maps.
 Or you can take a taxi or cycle rickshaw.
-Walk into the passengers entrance (marked by the blue arrow above), along the retail tunnel to the ticket office (pictured above right).
+Walk into the passengers entrance (marked by the blue arrow above), along the retail tunnel (pictured above right).

 Ferry to Bali boarding at Ketapang Seats on the ferry